Steven Crea: Racketeering indictment and life sentence

 On May 31, 2017, Crea was indicted and held without bail for racketeering, fraud and murder conspiracy.
 The indictment built on charges previously filed against a reputed Lucchese soldier and associate in February 2017 with the murder of Michael Meldish in the Bronx on November 15, 2013; Matthew Madonna, Crea and his son Steven D. Crea, were charged and suspected of serving as co-conspirators in the Meldish gangland execution.

 Crea is also accused of ordering the attempted murder of a Bonanno crime family associate.
 The FBI also accuses Crea of giving his approval for one of his underlings driving to New Hampshire in an attempt to find and murder an informant.
 Crea was personally charged with mail and wire fraud in connection of his skimming involvement with the construction of a New York City hospital.

 On November 15, 2019, Crea, Madonna, Christopher Londonio and Terrence Caldwell were convicted in White Plains federal court of executing the murder of East Harlem Purple Gang leader Michael Meldish.

 On August 27, 2020, Crea was sentenced to life in prison, along with a $400,000 fine and the forfeit of $1 million.

-After Crea's 2020 imprisonment it was reported that Crea had been demoted as underboss as the word was that if he was convicted in the Michael Meldish murder case he would lose his position.
-As of October 2022, it was reported that Patrick Dellorusso has taken the reigns as underboss after previously serving as acting underboss.
+After Crea's 2020, imprisonment for the murder of Michael Meldish, he was demoted from his underboss position.
+Crea was initially incarcerated at the United States Penitentiary, Canaan in Pennsylvania.
+In April 2024, it was reported by Jerry Capeci that Crea was seeking compassionate release from prison after being diagnosed with stage IV lung cancer.
+He is undergoing treatment at Federal Medical Center, Butner, North Carolina.